Go to the Courses section

 The programme is based on the central belief that educators of art, design and craft who maintain and develop their own creative practice can be significantly more effective professionally and more likely to be satisfied with their educational work.

-†Applicants to the Artist Teacher Scheme should be working in art education in some capacity.
+†Applicants to the Artist Teacher Practice should be working in art education in some capacity.
 Applicants do not need Qualified Teacher Status.

 For further information on any of our Postgraduate Certificate Awards please email email@example.com or Tel: +44 (0)1865 488617.